rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 Rerun was shown at the Rust GameDev meetup, watch the recording [here][rerun-meetup-vid].

-[v0.6.0][rerun-v0-6-0] is out now!
+Since our last appearance here two new releases came out, [v0.7.0][rerun-v0-7-0] is now latest!

 A few of the biggest highlights:

 - You can now show 3D objects in 2D views connected by Pinhole transforms.
 - You can quickly view images and meshes with `rerun mesh.obj image.png`.
-- The correct to install the rerun binary is now `cargo install rerun-cli`.
+- The correct to install the Rerun binary is now `cargo install rerun-cli`.
-- native_viewer is now an opt-in feature of the rerun library, leading to faster compilation times.
+- native_viewer is now an opt-in feature of the Rerun library, leading to faster compilation times.
 - SDK log calls are now batched on the wire, saving CPU time and bandwidth.
 - [Experimental WebGPU support][rerun-wgpu].
+- Much more powerful transformation logging (any affine transform works now)
+- Better color mapping range detection for images and tensors

 There's a growing community on [Discord][rerun-dis] waiting for you to join in case you have any questions,